mattjw/sparkql/CONTRIBUTING.md

 poetry run prepare-release
 ```

-Finally, ensure you have PyPI crendentials available and then
+Finally, ensure you have PyPI credentials available and then
 enact the release:

 ```bash